6 Ways to Potentially Reduce Tax Liability for Your Ag Operation

 Dec 05, 2023

-As you prepare to meet with your accountant at the end of the year, your primary goal is likely to reduce your tax liability ahead of the coming year.
+As you prepare to meet with your accountant to prepare your taxes, your primary goal is likely to reduce your tax liability ahead of the coming year.
 To achieve this as a cash basis taxpayer, there are a number of available tax liability reduction strategies to consider and discuss with your accountant.

 1. Defer Income